 STEP 1.
 Make the biscotti dough

 In a mixer, combine eggs with canned pumpkin and vanilla extract.
 Beat until creamy then add the spices and other dry ingredients until the crumbly dough becomes smooth.

-Divide dough in half and add crystalized ginger and chopped nuts to one half of the dough.
+Divide dough in half and add chopped nuts to the dough (or half the dough if you want to make some nut free).

 STEP 2.
 First bake